How to Start an LLC in New Jersey: Step-by-Step

 Written by Paul Donovan – Attorney, updated on

-Whether you’re a Jersey local or not, starting a limited liability company (LLC) in New Jersey is a great idea.
+Whether you're a New Jersey resident or coming from out of state, starting an LLC in New Jersey is a smart move.

-Steps Needed to Form an LLC in New Jersey:
+Steps to Form an LLC in New Jersey:

 Step 1: Name Your LLC